 There are a variety of traps available for catching rats.
 The classic spring-loaded trap baits the rat with cheese or peanut butter and then snaps shut when triggered.
 However, this type of trap is a lethal option.

-There are other types of effective traps that are non-lethal, such as cage traps.
-These catch the pests without killing them so that you can release them back into the wild.
+If you want to get rid of rats without killing them, there are other types of effective traps that are non-lethal.
+Cage traps can be used to capture the pests without harming them so that they can be released back into the wild.

 Lethal methods for getting rid of rats are very effective but require caution, as they can be dangerous for children and pets.
 Be sure to follow the instructions carefully to use these products and devices safely and effectively.

-This type of bait can be used to exterminate rodents.
-It should only be placed in areas that are inaccessible to children and pets.
+Rat bait is quite similar to mouse bait.
+There are various types of bait that can be laced with poison to kill rats.
+Rat bait should only be placed in areas that are inaccessible to children and pets.
 Read the instructions to find out how to use the bait correctly.

-As its name suggests, this product prevents rats’ blood from coagulating.
+As its name suggests, anticoagulant rodenticide prevents rats’ blood from coagulating.
 It is available in solid formats such as paraffin blocks.
 Like poison bait, anticoagulant rodenticide is extremely toxic.
-Keep it away from vulnerable, at-risk individuals.
+Keep it away from vulnerable individuals and pets.

 Electric traps are similar to cage traps, but they capture rats and kill them rather than leaving them alive.
 Electric traps have a detection system that electrocutes the rat once it enters the trap.
 The trap is an anti-microbial and anti-odour receptacle that will contain the rat until you can dispose of it.